-How Does Plastic Pollution Impact Dolphins?
+How Can Plastic Pollution Impact Dolphins?

 Worldwide, humans use an estimated 100 billion plastic bags every year; the average American uses more than 300, according to Environment America.
 All told, the U.N.
 Environment Program estimates that humans produce more than 400 million metric tons of plastic annually.